j19sch/pytest-logfest/README.rst

 ----

-This `pytest`_ plugin was generated with `Cookiecutter`_ along with `@hackebrot`_'s `cookiecutter-pytest-plugin`_ template.

 Features
 --------

-* Logger fixture with specific log node for each test
+Logger fixture with specific log node for each test:

-* With `--logfest=full` writes one log file per test file in a dir tree matching the tests, containing:
+  - ``--logfest=full`` writes one log file per test file in a dir tree matching the tests, containing:
     - log records for start and end of each test
     - all log records from the test

-* With `--logfest=basic` writes one log file per root test dir, containing:
+  - ``--logfest=basic`` writes one log file per root test dir, containing:
     - log records for start and end of each test
-    - all log records of level `info` or higher from the test
+    - all log records of level ``info`` or higher from the test
     - in case of setup or test failing, all log records from the test